Bloc/meteor-chat-checkpoints/02-up-and-running.md

-## Setting Up Our Chat App
+## Up and Running

 ### Installation

-To install Meteor, you'll want to open up your preferred command line interface.
-Mac users will probably use something like [Terminal](http://en.wikipedia.org/wiki/Terminal_(OS_X); Windows users should open up a new application Nitrous.io.
-For Mac users, you'll need to run
+To install Meteor, open your preferred command line interface.
+Mac users will probably use [Terminal](http://en.wikipedia.org/wiki/Terminal_(OS_X).
+Windows users should open a new application in Nitrous.

+To install Meteor for Mac users, you'll need to run:

 ```bash(Terminal)
 $ curl https://install.meteor.com | sh
 ```
-to get Meteor installed.

 ### Creating and Configuring Our App